-3. For the purposes of paragraph 33(1)(b) of Division 5 of Part 2 of the Higher Education Support (Other Grants) Guidelines 2022, the number of places the provider has been allocated to deliver enabling courses is 217.0 for each year in 2021, 2022 and 2023.
-The provider may continue to enrol students in an enabling course of study above this allocation using their MBGA for higher education courses.
+- 14. For the purposes of paragraph 33(1)(b) of Division 5 of Part 2 of the Higher Education Support (Other Grants) Guidelines 2022, the number of places the provider has been allocated to deliver enabling courses is 416.0 for each year in 2021, 2022 and 2023.
+The provider may continue to enrol students in an enabling course of study above this allocation using their MBGA for higher education courses. - 15.
+The amount of enabling loading is as specified in subsection 31(2) of the Higher Education Support (Other Grants) Guidelines 2022 indexed in accordance with section 32 of those Guidelines.